ksu-auv-team/RoboSubSim/README.md

 * Download Unity Hub and get a free license
 * Add this project to Unity Hub
 * When launching it will ask you to get editor version `2023.1.8f1`, you need to install this version (higher might work)
-* It should be good to go now.
+* It should be good to go now, the first launch will take a while.
 * Tested with Windows 11 and Ubuntu22.04.
-The editor mode works in Ubuntu, but the build version will crash
+The editor mode works in Ubuntu, but the build version will crash after resetting the scene several times (last tested)

 ### Note
 If you need a working data generation that is capable of generating synthetic data that works in the real world, please see the past repo that uses URP at [https://github.com/XingjianL/Robosub_Unity_Sim](https://github.com/XingjianL/Robosub_Unity_Sim)

-### Development Progress Videos
+### Development Progress Videos (Note: 11/7/2023, TCP control is under restructuring w.r.t [this repo](https://github.com/ncsurobotics/SW8S-Rust) so what's shown in the video does not work currently)
 * [multi-robot demo](https://www.youtube.com/watch?v=bfAbpL1laIY)
 * [force visualization](https://www.youtube.com/watch?v=ErsCroTt8VM)
 * [tcp communication 1](https://youtu.be/co7QoD9fjzU)